-The aim of this workshop is to provide an overview of the opportunities and challenges inherent in cross-study research, with a particular focus on data harmonisation.
+This workshop aimed to provide an overview of the opportunities and challenges inherent in cross-study research, with a particular focus on data harmonisation.

 About the workshop

-This October, we are hosting a one-day workshop focussing on the opportunities, and the challenges, that come with cross-study research.
-The event will look particularly at these issues in relation to data harmonisation and will be led by Professor Rebecca Hardy.
+We ran one-day workshop focussing on the opportunities, and the challenges, that come with cross-study research.
+The event looked particularly at these issues in relation to data harmonisation.
+The session was led by Professor Rebecca Hardy.

-The workshop is hosted by the Data, Skills and Training Research Group in the Cathie Marsh Institute for Social Research at the University of Manchester.
+The workshop was hosted by the Data, Skills and Training Research Group in the Cathie Marsh Institute for Social Research at the University of Manchester.